gluppler/S-NES-BOY/REFERENCES.md

-# NES Programming - Complete Reference List
+# S-NES - Complete Reference List

-Official and authoritative resources for NES programming and development.
+Official and authoritative resources for NES, SNES, and Famicom programming and development.

 ## Core NES Documentation (Essential)